-Hepatitis is a viral infection which causes inflammatory of the liver.
-Hepatitis comes from the Ancient Greek word “hepat” which means liver and the Latin word “itis” that means inflammation.
+Hepatitis is a viral infection that causes inflammation of the liver.
+Hepatitis comes from the Ancient Greek word “hepat” which means liver and the Latin word “itis” which means inflammation.

 There are five types of hepatitis, which is named after the virus that causes it.
-The five types are Hepatitis A (HAV), Hepatitis B (HBV), Hepatitis C (HCV), Hepatitis D (HDV) and Hepatitis E (HEV).
-Among these types, Hepatitis A and E are caused by ingestion of contaminated food or water.
-Hepatitis B, C, and D are usually transmitted by contaminated blood or blood products, invasive medical procedures which used contaminated equipment, transmission from mother to baby at birth, from family member to child and by sexual contact.
+The five types are Hepatitis A (HAV), Hepatitis B (HBV), Hepatitis C (HCV), Hepatitis D (HDV), and Hepatitis E (HEV).
+Among these types, Hepatitis A and E are caused by the ingestion of contaminated food or water.
+Hepatitis B, C, and D are usually transmitted by contaminated blood or blood products, invasive medical procedures that used contaminated equipment, transmission from mother to baby at birth, from family member to child, and by sexual contact.

 Types of Hepatitis

 Hepatitis A – Hepatitis A virus is usually present in the faeces of infected persons and is transmitted by consumption of contaminated food or water.
 Anal-oral contact during sex can also be a cause of hepatitis A. Since this infection is mild in many cases, most people make a full recovery and do not lead to chronic disease.
-However, it can also be severe and life threatening since most areas in the world has poor sanitation.
+However, it can also be severe and life-threatening since most areas in the world have poor sanitation.

 - Being bitten by an infected person.